openedx/edx-documentation/en_us/shared/exercises_tools/adding_tooltip.rst

 tooltip icon and see text that you write to help them understand the problem.

-For example, in the following problem the learner hovers over the tooltip icon to see a definition for the acronym "ROI":
+For example, in the following problem the learner hovers over the tooltip icon to see a definition for the acronym "ROI".

 .. image:: ../../../shared/building_and_running_chapters/Images/tooltip.png
  :alt: An example of a tooltip from a learner's point of view.
+ :width: 500

 .. note::
   For learners using a screen reader, the tooltip expands to show the tooltip